dzackgarza/Notes/Graduate/Advisor Notes.md

 $\Phi$ preserves foliated punctured discs.

-Not as easy as it looks - want to show that the image limits to a point, as opposed to e.g. a tree (don't have to wory about it limiting to a sphere due to the bijective correspondence.)
+Not as easy as it looks - want to show that the image limits to a point, as opposed to e.g. a tree (don't have to worry about it limiting to a sphere due to the bijective correspondence.)

 Uses limiting families of sphere to detect separation, linking, etc!